NCATS-Tangerine/ros/README.md

 We've barely begun.

+* **Polymorphism**: It would be really helpful if multiple entities implementing a capability could implement the same OpenAPI interface to enable polymorphic invocation.
+This would also help with parallelism.
 * **Parallel / Distributed**: Execute via something capable of parallel, distributed execution.
 Current likely options include Celery and Kubernetes.
 * **Composability**: Allow workflows to import and reuse other workflows.